kddubey/cappr/docs/source/select_a_language_model.rst

 processes one prompt at a time.

-.. note:: In the above modules, the ``batch_size`` keyword argument refers to the number of prompts that are processed at at time; completions are always processed in parallel.
+.. note:: In the above modules, the ``batch_size`` keyword argument refers to the number of prompts that are processed at a time; completions are always processed in parallel.

 :mod:`cappr.huggingface.classify_no_batch` is compatible with all models which